Harmful Sexual Behaviour

 - An assessment should recognise that areas of unmet developmental needs, attachment problems, special educational needs and disabilities may all be relevant in understanding the onset and development of abusive behaviour;

 - The family context is also relevant in understanding behaviour and assessing risk.

 There are no diagnostic indicators in personal or family functioning that indicate a pre-disposition towards sexual offending although the following characteristics have been found in the background of some young people who sexually offend:

 Many of these factors exist alongside typical family environments where other forms of abuse are present.
-The Brook Traffic Light Tool is a helpful document that provides examples of presenting sexual behaviours to enable professionals to identify and respond appropriately.
+The 'How to tell if a child's sexual behaviour is age appropriate' - Stop it Now has helpful information that provides examples of presenting sexual behaviours to enable professionals to identify and respond appropriately.